vdavez/website/_blog/2017-02-12-public-burden-research.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Now that we have a JSON dict, time for the payoff.
+<p>Now that we have a Python dict, time for the payoff.
 We sum the burden for each Information Collection Request and print the results.</p>

 </div>
 </div>